-I am an evaluation consultant specializing in advocacy and social change.
-I bring over 18 years of professional experience in the areas of public policy, advocacy, and evaluation.
-My experience includes supporting service delivery and advocacy organizations in Europe, Asia, Africa and Latin America, and the United States.
-During my four years as an evaluation consultant, I’ve been working with civil society and non-governmental organizations, development institutions and donors on practical and rigorous evaluation strategies to:
+I bring over 20 years of professional experience in public policy, advocacy, and evaluation.
+My experience includes supporting service delivery and advocacy organizations and their funders in Europe, Asia, Africa, Latin America, and the United States.

-Subsequently, I worked in Washington, D.C. on environmental, women’s and reproductive health and rights policies and programming.
-During three years with the National Audubon Society and ten years with the Planned Parenthood Federation of America’s International Program I learned from and contributed to efforts to bring about global, national and community-level change.
-During this time, an interest in more rigorously measuring what works and why led to a specialization in evaluation for advocacy and services.
+Subsequently, I spent three years with the National Audubon Society and ten years with the Planned Parenthood Federation of America’s International Program (now known as Planned Parenthood Global), contributing to efforts to bring about global, national, and community-level change.
+As part of this work, I studied and experimented with more systematic ways of measuring and learning about what works and why.

 Over the past decade, I’ve translated these formative experiences into evaluation work that supports people and organizations leading game-changing initiatives in their communities and countries.
 I’ve learned through experience that process matters, and involvement of clients early on in any evaluation enhances the usefulness of the results.

 In producing solutions, I typically work in partnership with an organization’s staff or with other evaluators.
 When working with other evaluators, I draw on a network of issue and evaluation experts and defer to the leadership of my colleagues who are members of the communities or cultures where the evaluation is taking place.
 When producing evaluations, there should be a lot of learning and no surprises in the final report.
 I benefit from the depth of program experience offered by program teams and advocates.

 I currently live with my family in a small Vermont town.